Strobesstrobes

 Business logic vulnerabilities are weaknesses in the design and enforcement of an application's rules, where an attacker abuses legitimate functionality in a way the developers never intended.
 Unlike injection or XSS, there is no technically invalid input; the request is well-formed, authenticated, and authorized, but the outcome violates a business rule, like getting a product for free or escalating a workflow past a required approval.

 Because they depend on understanding what the application is supposed to do, they cannot be found by pattern matching.
-You have to model the intended flow (cart, checkout, payment, fulfillment) and then ask what happens when you take steps out of order, supply boundary values, or repeat an action.
+You model the intended flow (cart, checkout, payment, fulfillment) and then ask what happens when you take steps out of order, supply boundary values, or repeat an action.
 This is why they are a manual-testing staple in our web app test cases.

 Strobes insight

 Automated scanners find roughly zero business logic flaws.
 There's no malformed payload to flag, just valid requests used wrong.
-These bugs need a human (or a reasoning agent) who understands what the app is supposed to do.
+These bugs need a human, or a reasoning agent, who understands what the app is supposed to do.

-POST /cart/checkout
+POST /cart/checkout HTTP/1.1

-{"item_id": 42, "price": 0.01, "qty": 1}
+{"item_id": 42, "price": 0.01, "qty": 1} <-- catalog price is 1499.00; client sent 0.01

-{"item_id": 42, "price": 1499.00, "qty": -3}
+{"item_id": 42, "price": 1499.00, "qty": -3} # negative quantity -> credit

-# Currency swap: pay 100 IDR instead of 100 USD
+{"item_id": 42, "amount": 100, "currency": "IDR"} # pay 100 IDR instead of 100 USD

-Other variants include integer overflow on quantity, rounding abuse on per-unit discounts, and tampering with the success callback from a payment gateway so the app marks an order paid without the gateway confirming.
-Always intercept and modify; never assume a field is server-validated.
+The "total":0.01 in the order record, matched against the payment gateway, is the proof of impact.
+Other variants include integer overflow on quantity, rounding abuse on per-unit discounts, and tampering with the gateway success callback so the app marks an order paid without the gateway confirming.
+The same class of trust failures shows up alongside parameter pollution and mass assignment in transactional APIs.

-What are common business logic attack patterns?
+What are the common business logic attack patterns?

 Most business logic findings fall into a handful of recognizable patterns, which gives you a checklist to work through on any transactional app.
 The trick is testing the workflow, not the field.